Understanding Relapse: Navigating the Journey of Addiction Recovery

 Addiction is a Chronic Disease

-The feelings of intense pleasure reinforce drug-seeking and drug-use behaviors.
+The feelings of intense pleasure reinforce these drug-seeking and drug-use behaviors.
 Meaning, a person is driven to experience the same feelings again and again, which are known as drug cravings.
 Over time, the brain learns to respond only to these high levels of chemicals.
-As a result, a person who abuses drugs feels depressed, unmotivated, and lifeless without drugs and is unable to find pleasure in previously enjoyable things.
+And as a result, a person who abuses drugs feels depressed, unmotivated, and lifeless without drugs and is unable to find pleasure in previously enjoyable things.

 Relapse is Common